semmi88/semmi88.github.io/book_reviews/manager_path.md

 ![alt text](manager_path.jpg "Cover")

+### What is the book about
+The book gives advice about managemt on different levels, with increasing scope, based on the experiences of the author's career:
+- Self Managment
+- Managing People
+- Managing Teams
+- Managing Organizations

 ### The main takeaways:

-### Other interesing ideas

----

-### Tech lead

-- good communcation & listening - reporting
-- good prio skills - planning, break-down
-- pick up the pieces - make it happen, keep the project moving
-- understand the architecture
-- don't do only interesting/boring things

-Influence without authority
-API first design
-Critical vs Optimal identification
-The value of planning is to force forethought and deep thinking (not to come up with the perfect plan)

-### Project Management
-- break down the complex end goal into smaller pieces (milestones)
-- prioritize, set order tasks should be done in
-- risk & uncertainty - leads to slow downs and fail
-- push throught the details unknowns
-- adjust the plan on the fly
-- launch/rollback plan
+- to manage others well, you have to manage yourself well first
+- 1st rule of managment: no surprises (especially negative ones) communicate often & early
+- the true failure of management - is teams hiding information
+- if little meaningful feedback for improvement => ready for promotion / or to be given more challenging work

 ### Self Management

-- to manage others well, you have to manage yourself well
+- to manage others well, you have to manage yourself well first
-- the more time you understand yourself, the better off you will be
+- the more you understand yourself, the better off you will be
   - the way you react (self awareness)
   - things that insipre you
   - things that drive you crazy